A Sample Script To Talk With Your Kids About Separation or Divorce

 • You tell them the practical implications of the separation.

-• Don’t tell them “who did what to whom, who hurt who, etc." That part they don’t need to know ,especially now.
+• Don’t tell them “who did what to whom, who hurt who, etc." They don’t need to know that part, especially now.

-After they are told, at some point soon after, each parent spend time with each child alone, not to tell them more info, but to listen more to how they feel and give more reassurance.
-NOT going into who did what to whom.
+At some point, after they are told, each parent spends time with each child alone, not to say more information to them but to listen more to how they feel and give more reassurance—NOT going into who did what to whom.

 Here is a sample of telling your kids about a separation:

-“Mom and Dad are not happy together right now and we want to take a time out from each other, so we’ve decided to live in different places for a while.”
+“Mom and Dad are not happy together right now, and we want to take time out from each other, so we’ve decided to live in different places for a while.”
 Each of us will still be with you.

-(If child asks a question you don’t have the answer to)
+(If a child asks a question you don’t have the answer to)

 Explain living and visiting arrangements: Parent who is sleeping outside the home:

 “I am going to be staying some at ________.
-I will continue to take you to school, spend time together, do school work, play with you.
-You are going to live here in the house and keep going to the same school and see your friends.
+I will continue to take you to school, spend time together, do schoolwork, and play with you.
+You will live here in the house and keep attending the same school and seeing your friends.
 I will also be here at the house some.
 I will always be your Mommy/Daddy.”

 Reassuring Comments:

-Try to alleviate the child’s guilt by repeatedly saying, “Nothing you did or said made this happen.
-You did nothing wrong or bad”
+Try alleviating the child’s guilt by repeatedly saying, “Nothing you did or said made this happen.
+You did nothing wrong or bad.”

-Reassure child that your sadness is not the child’s fault: “I am sure this is very upsetting for you, Mom and dad are also upset.
-You may see us looking upset or even crying— even though we are sad, we are OK and we are here to take care of you.
+Reassure the child that your sadness is not the child’s fault: “I am sure this is very upsetting for you; Mom and Dad are also upset.
+You may see us looking upset or even crying— even though we are sad, we are OK and here to take care of you.
 I am not upset because of anything you said or did.”

-Reassure child that some things will stay the same: “Some things may change, like when and how much time you spend with each of us, but lots of things will stay the same, like you will still go to the same school, and see your friends...”
+Reassure your child that some things will stay the same: “Some things may change, like when and how much time you spend with each of us, but lots of things will stay the same as you will still go to the same school and see your friends...”

 How to Handle More Difficult Situations

-• If adults avoid open discussion with children, this sends the message that it is not okay to talk and children will shut down.
+• If adults avoid open discussion with children, this sends the message that talking is not okay, and children will shut down.

 • It is natural to spare children from the truth by making up another explanation.
-However, children often find out the truth by accident by overhearing a conversation.
-It is better for children to be given accurate information by their parent(s).
+However, children often discover the truth by overhearing a conversation.
+Children should be given accurate information by their parent(s).

-• If children are lied to and later they somehow learn the truth their trust in you can be difficult to regain.
+• If children are lied to and later they somehow learn the truth, their trust in you can be challenging to regain.
 They might think, “If you lied to me about this, what else are you lying to me about?”

 • When children are given honest and age-appropriate explanations in a planned way by caring adults, it provides an opportunity to process their feelings, answer their questions, and reassure them.